-Millions of people are painfully caught in the web of the structures that comprise the United States' broken immigration system.
-Long wait lists keep families separated for years and tempt people to circumvent the system; workplace raids create a culture of fear and harm entire communities; and lax oversight of guest worker programs leaves a system ripe for exploitation and worker abuse.
-Societal discord on the issue has risen and also polarized people within the Church.
+- 1 MC USA's Journey Forward process grew out of the Future Church Summit in Orlando 2017 and continued the - 2 conversation of where God is calling us to broader participation across the church.
+Our renewed commitments for MC - 3 USA asked us to Follow Jesus, Witness to God's peace and to experience transformation. - 4 Millions of people are painfully caught in the web of the structures that comprise the United States' broken - 5 immigration system.
+Long wait lists keep families separated for years and tempt people to circumvent the system; - 6 workplace raids create a culture of fear and harm entire communities; and lax oversight of guest worker programs leaves - 7 a system ripe for exploitation and worker abuse.
+Societal discord on the issue has risen and also polarized people within - 8 the Church.

-As Mennonite Christians, we are moved by the healing and hope that God offers through Jesus Christ to join with sisters and brothers from other faith traditions in offering our faith-filled responses to this suffering and injustice.
-We claim our identity as citizens of God's kingdom, and therefore, as "aliens" and "exiles" in the country in which we reside.
-We renounce the indifference to and mistreatment of undocumented and documented immigrants that has occurred and continues to occur in our congregations, our communities, and this country.
-We are committed to joining God's reconciling mission (Isa.
+- As Mennonite Christians, we are moved by the healing and hope that God offers through Jesus Christ to join with sisters and brothers from other faith traditions in offering our faith-filled responses to this suffering and injustice.
+We - claim our identity as citizens of God's kingdom, and therefore, as "aliens" and "exiles" in the country in which we - 12 reside.
+We renounce the indifference to and mistreatment of asylum seekers, undocumented and documented - 13 immigrants that has occurred and continues to occur in our congregations, our communities and this country.
+We are - 14 committed to joining God's reconciling mission (Isa.
 58:6-9, 2 Cor.
-5:16-19) and to live and act as sisters and brothers in Christ regardless of our legal status.

-As such, we advocate for just and humane immigration policies for immigrants and refugees, and we empower congregations, area conferences and denominational staff to serve as advocates for these vulnerable groups of people.

-We commend all levels of the Church in efforts to welcome immigrants: providing mutual aid and social service resources, building intercultural relationships and diverse worshiping communities, and treating immigrants with dignity and respect.
+5:16-19) and to live and act as sisters and brothers in - 15 Christ regardless of our legal status. - As such, we advocate for just and humane immigration policies for immigrants and refugees and asylum seekers who flee their home country due to danger, persecution, fear of serious harm and in need of protection.
+We empower - congregations, area conferences and denominational staff to serve as advocates for these vulnerable groups of people. - We commend all levels of the Church in efforts to welcome immigrants: providing mutual aid and social service - 20 resources, building intercultural relationships and diverse worshiping communities, and treating immigrants and asylum - 21 seekers with dignity and respect.